Torus

 • R = r corresponds to the horn torus, which in effect is a torus with no "hole".

-• R < r describes the self-intersecting spindle torus; its inner shell is a lemon and its outer shell is an apple
+• R < r describes the self-intersecting spindle torus; its inner shell is a lemon and its outer shell is an apple.

-of this torus is diffeomorphic (and, hence, homeomorphic) to a product of a Euclidean open disk and a circle.
+When Rr, the interior of this torus is diffeomorphic (and, hence, homeomorphic) to a product of a Euclidean open disk and a circle.
 The volume of this solid torus and the surface area of its torus are easily computed using Pappus's centroid theorem, giving:[4]

 These formulas are the same as for a cylinder of length R and radius r, obtained from cutting the tube along the plane of a small circle, and unrolling it by straightening out (rectifying) the line running around the center of the tube.
 The losses in surface area and volume on the inner side of the tube exactly cancel out the gains on the outer side.